io-project-cyber/Can-D/README.md

 Can-D is a proof-of-concept cyber deception tool.
 Using wordlists of names and login credentials, DIAC outputs a randomly generated list of "sensitive information" (actually junk credentials) in CSV format.
 This tool is intended to be imported into a SQL database with high logging as a piece of "valuable information" that an attacker would steal.
 Being randomly generated and useless credentials, this tool is intended to **introduce uncertainty to exfiltrated data.**

-Use this in a legitimate database hosting valuable data or in a dedicated "sensor" server to bait attackers into exfiltrating completely uesless data!
+Use this in a legitimate database hosting valuable data or in a dedicated "sensor" server to bait attackers into exfiltrating completely useless data!

 Features:
 - **Username convention configuration** - make the junk usernames resemble real ones from your company!